 “Dr. Patterson and I have discussed this far more extensively than a one-hour presentation here would allow,” Mohler said.
 “It’s a part of the vibrancy of our friendship in the Gospel. … We owe it to each other as brothers in Christ, who share an affection for the Gospel … to, as iron sharpens iron, talk about these issues so that we can be evermore faithful in preaching and teaching the Gospel.”

-I will leave you with one final quote from Paige Patterson from back in 1999:
+One final quote from Paige Patterson from back in 1999:

 Having close friends who are five-point Calvinists, Patterson said, he respects their commitment to the Bible as the word of God and their belief in the reality of sin.